jkupchanko/BlockchainTechPortfolio/README.md

 Your code provides functionalities for Ethereum key and address generation, along with a wallet interface to check and deploy transactions to the Ethereum network.
 This seems to be a foundational building block of an Ethereum-based wallet application.

+Legends of Etheria:

+Overview
+This repository contains a smart contract for an ERC1155 token implementation with unique forging and trading mechanisms.
+This token contract is designed with specific minting, burning, and trading functionalities for various token types.

+Features
+1. Standard ERC1155 Tokens
+Minting of basic ERC1155 tokens with IDs ranging from 0 to 2.
+Minting has a cooldown period, ensuring tokens cannot be minted in rapid succession.

+3. Forging Tokens
+Users can forge new token types with IDs ranging from 3 to 6 by burning specific combinations of the basic tokens.
+For example, to forge a token with ID 3, users need to burn tokens with IDs 0 and 1.

+5. Burning Mechanism
+Tokens with IDs ranging from 3 to 6 can be explicitly burned using the forgingBurn function.

+7. Trade Tokens
+Users can trade tokens with IDs ranging from 0 to 2.
+The tradeForToken function allows users to burn a specified token and immediately mint a new one in its place.

+Getting Started
+Prerequisites: Ensure you have npm and truffle installed.

+Clone this repository.

+Navigate to the project directory and run npm install to install the necessary dependencies.

+Compile the contracts using truffle compile.

+Deploy the contracts to your preferred Ethereum network using truffle migrate.

+Contract Interaction

+Ensure you have set up MetaMask or any other Ethereum wallet for direct interaction with the deployed contract.
+Interact with the contract functions like mintToken, mintTokens, forgingBurn, and tradeForToken to explore its capabilities.